 The biggest expense you will face in Barcelona will undoubtedly be that for your accommodation, usually in the form of an apartment.
 Prices typically range between 800 and 2000+ Euro per month, to which you will also need to add the utility bills.
 You can read more about renting in my guide to renting an apartment in Barcelona.

 Once you’ve been here for a few months you will probably start to wonder whether it makes more sense to buy property rather than rent.
 This question will definitely pop into your heard if you’re from Southern Europe, where most young people aspire to own their property.
-In Northern Europe this way of thinking is less common.
-In any case, it’s worth thinking about this choice as it is a decision that will have considerable impact on your future.
+In Northern Europe, this way of thinking is less common.
+In any case, it’s worth thinking about this choice as it is a decision that will have a considerable impact on your future.

 As you will probably know, Spain has been passing through tough times and the word ‘crisis’ must be one of the most frequently used words in this country.
-Following years of inflated property prices the bubble finally burst and prices were decimated, with some properties even selling for half their previous value.
-This was more common in developments that where purely built for the purposes of speculation.
+Following years of inflated property prices, the bubble finally burst and prices were decimated, with some properties even selling for half their previous value.
+This was more common in developments that were purely built for the purposes of speculation.
 Properties in the hearts of important cities like Madrid and Barcelona were less severely hit.

 After years of stagnation 2014 and 2015 have been promising for the real estate market.
 Prices seem to be stable and slowly starting to get into an upward trend.
 Whereas in previous years 95% of the buyers were investors, we are now seeing regular folks start to purchase properties again.